josh-perry/love-cookbook/content/guides/fundamentals/functions.md

 We call the function `my_math_teacher`, and pass a function (a <ins>callback</ins>) for the parameter `f`.
 Our teacher then calls this function, and passes two numbers.
 Our function `addition` prints the summed up numbers.

 In the second call we pass a function as we create it.
-We don't put it in a variable first.
-This is what we call an <ins>anonymous function</ins>.
+We don't assign it in a variable first.
+We call this an **anonymous function**.

 > [!NOTE]
 > `love.load`, `love.update` and `love.draw` are also callbacks.
 We provide LÖVE with a function to call upon these events happening.